safesploitOrg/monoblockchain/README.md

       h = SHA.new(str(transaction).encode('utf8'))

 ## Verification
-Because MonoBlockchain was developed for educational purposes some lightweight basic validation choices were made, which do not offer real-world protection.
+Because MonoBlockchain was developed for educational purposes, some lightweight basic validation choices were made, which do not offer real-world protection.

 ### New Transaction
-Within `blockchain/blockchain.py` the following logic for validating a new transaction has been implemented
+Within `blockchain/blockchain.py`, the following logic for validating a new transaction has been implemented.

     def new_transaction():
         values = request.form